bobjflong/shelduck/readme.md

 ### Scalpel

-Scalpel is an opinionated tool for locally testing webhooks on a remote service.
-It does this by mapping API requests to expected `topic`s.
+Scalpel is a hybrid web-server/api-client.
+Its main use is as an opinionated tool for QAing webhooks on remote services.

 Scalpel is made up of a few concurrent components: